Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 ~~~~~~~~~~~~~~~~~

 XPath is the language used for locating nodes in an XML document.
 As HTML can
-be an implementation of XML (XHTML) Selenium users can leverage this powerful
+be an implementation of XML (XHTML), Selenium users can leverage this powerful
 language to target elements in their web applications.
-XPath extends beyond (
+XPath extends beyond (as
-as well as supporting) the simple methods of locating by @id or @name
+well as supporting) the simple methods of locating by id or name
 attributes, and opens up all sorts of new possibilities such as locating the
-third checkbox on the page or similar.
+third checkbox on the page.

 ..
 Dave: Is it worth mentioning the varying support of XPath (native in
    Firefox, using Google AJAXSLT or the new method in IE)?
 Probably an
    advanced topic if needed at all..?

-One of the main reasons for using XPath is when you don't have a suitable @id
+One of the main reasons for using XPath is when you don't have a suitable id
-or @name attribute for the element you wish to locate.
+or name attribute for the element you wish to locate.
 You can use XPath to
 either locate the element in absolute terms (not advised), or relative to an
-element that does have an @id or @name attribute.
+element that does have an id or name attribute.
+XPath locators can also be
+used to specify elements via attributes other than id and name.

 Absolute XPaths contain the location of all elements from the root (html) and
 as a result are likely to fail with only the slightest adjustment to the
 application.
-By finding a nearby element with an @id or @name attribute (ideally
+By finding a nearby element with an id or name attribute (ideally
 a parent element) you can locate your target element based on the relationship.
 This is much less likely to change and can make your tests more robust.

+Since only ``xpath`` locators start with "//", it is not necessary to include
+the ``xpath=`` label when specifying an XPath locator.

 .. code-block:: html
   :linenos: